icshwi/e3training/workbook/chapter3.md

-# Chapter 3 : Install a StreamDevice with the different version
+# Chapter 3 : Install a Module with the different version number

 ## Lesson Overview